-\ HKSA 700 (Revised) has been updated for conforming and consequential amendments ("amendments") as a result of HKSA 315 (Revised 2019).
-The amendments will be effective for audits of financial statements for periods beginning on or after 15 December 2021.
+HKSA 700 (Revised) has been updated for conforming amendments as a result of HKSA 600 (Revised), Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors).
+These amendments became effective at the same time as HKSA 600 (Revised) for audits of financial statements for periods beginning on or after 15 December 2023.